Skip to Main Content

 Food, Health, and Beyond

-Today, Faegre Drinker is a full-service international law firm with a wide array of corporate and litigation practices.
-The firm’s industry focuses include consumer products and retail, financial services, food and agribusiness, health and life sciences, insurance, and international.
-These industries are indicative of the strengths that each legacy firm brought to the combination.
-For example, Faegre Baker Daniels was a standout in the food and agribusiness industry as a regulatory and business advisor to top companies.
-The firm also had experience representing these companies in high-stakes litigation, including class actions and multi-district cases.
-Meanwhile, the former Drinker Biddle & Reath brought along deep knowledge of the health care industry.
-The firm counseled more than 700 health care clients on matters relating to antitrust, restructuring, compliance, HIPAA and privacy, policy and lobbying, litigation, and more.
+Today, Faegre Drinker is a full-service international law firm with a wide array of corporate, litigation, and regulatory practices.
+The firm’s industry focus includes consumer products, retail, financial services, food, agribusiness, health, life sciences, and insurance.
+These industries are indicative of the strengths that each legacy firm has contributed.
+For example, Faegre Baker Daniels was a standout as a regulatory and business advisor to top companies in the food and agribusiness industries and represented these companies in high-stakes litigation, including class actions and multidistrict cases.
+Moreover, as Drinker Biddle & Reath, the firm established a deep knowledge of the healthcare industry.
+The firm counseled more than 700 healthcare clients on matters relating to antitrust, restructuring, compliance, HIPAA/privacy, policy and lobbying, litigation, and others.

-Now, Faegre Drinker’s combined expertise covers myriad practice areas.
-Restructuring is a bustling practice for the firm, as it handles bankruptcy proceedings, commercial workouts, debt restructurings, and refinancing.
-The firm’s investment management group is known for handling complex challenges faced by clients such as national and multinational funds, investment advisers, broker-dealers, and more.
-The firm’s insurance practice group, which has been around for nearly a century, has continued to evolve along with client needs—today it boasts expertise in areas like InsurTech, Big Data, and privacy and cybersecurity.
-In addition to its legal services, the firm’s consulting divisions—including federal advocacy firm Faegre Drinker Consulting; Washington, DC, lobbying firm The District Policy Group; health care consultancy Innovative Health Strategies; and data science division Tritura—provide services beyond law to help clients advance their policy and business objectives.
+Now, Faegre Drinker’s experience covers a myriad of practice areas.
+Restructuring is a bustling practice for the firm, which handles bankruptcy proceedings, commercial workouts, debt restructurings, and refinancings.
+The firm’s investment management group addresses complex challenges faced by clients, which include national and multinational funds, investment advisers, and broker-dealers.
+The firm’s insurance group, which has been in practice for nearly a century, has continued to evolve along with client needs.
+Today it celebrates its attorneys with experience in InsurTech, big data, and privacy and cybersecurity.
+In addition to its legal services, the firm’s consulting divisions—including the federal advocacy division Faegre Drinker Consulting, healthcare consultancy Innovative Health Strategies, and data science division Tritura—provide services to help clients advance their policy and business objectives.

 Pro Bono Champion

-Faegre Drinker has a long-standing dedication to pro bono work, with the numbers to back it up: The firm recently racked up more than 230,000 hours of pro bono work in a five-year period.
+Faegre Drinker boasts of its longstanding dedication to pro bono work and has the numbers to back its claim: The firm racked up more than 230,000 hours of pro bono work in a five-year period.
 The firm is also proud of its status as a charter signatory to the Pro Bono Institute’s Pro Bono Challenge, which sets aspirational pro bono standards for large law firms as created by law firm leaders and corporate general counsel.
 The firm has also received numerous awards for its pro bono work from organizations like the ABA, local bar associations, state and federal courts, and community partners.
-Pro bono clients the firm has served include immigrants and asylum-seekers, death row inmates, domestic violence survivors, small nonprofits, budding artists, veterans, tenants, and foster children.
+Pro bono clients who the firm has served include immigrants and asylum seekers, death row inmates, domestic violence survivors, small nonprofits, budding artists, veterans, tenants, and foster children.

 News & Awards

-• Client Service A-Team 2022: Survey of Law Firm Client Service Performance, 2022—BTI Consulting
+Client Service A-Team 2024: Survey of Law Firm Client Service Performance, 2024—BTI Consulting

-• Mansfield Certification and Certification Plus, 2021—Diversity Lab
+Mansfield Rule Certification and Certification Plus, 2018-23 — Diversity Lab

 Why Work Here